-Have you ever had a bad day, stopped what you were doing, took a deep breath, and wondered what you were doing with your life?
+Have you ever had a bad day, stopped what you were doing to take a deep breath, and wondered what you were doing with your life?

 No matter our life goals, we all aspire to the same things: living a fulfilling life and being happy.